bweatherson/demons/latest-export.md

 Ahmed 2012 disagrees, for reasons that are completely unclear to me: (This is from "Push the Button", Philosophy of Science 2012)

-It is the catastrophic conclusion that whatever you do in ABZ is irrational: which- ever option you take, some other option is (and always was) rationally preferable to it.4
+> It is the catastrophic conclusion that whatever you do in ABZ is irrational: whichever option you take, some other option is (and always was) rationally preferable to it.
 It may be fair to say this about an agent whose beliefs or preferences are insane or incoherent and also about one whose options are infinite.
 But we are not facing either case here.
-Your beliefs and preferences in ABZ are, despite their science-fictional character, plainly sane and coherent.5 And it is equally clear that ABZ does not offer an infinitude of options but only three.
+Your beliefs and preferences in ABZ are, despite their science-fictional character, plainly sane and coherent.
+And it is equally clear that ABZ does not offer an infinitude of options but only three.

 Really, why is the infinitude relevant here?
 Any argument that it's 'catastrophic' should apply in all cases or in none, and it is bound to overgenerate